 - Race

 - Color

 - National origin

 - Age

-- Sex (including gender identity and sexual orientation)
+- Sex

 - Disability

 For additional information, refer to Section 6, Civil Rights.

 When funds are unavailable to provide CSFP benefits, or if all available caseload has been allocated, CEs must maintain a waitlist of eligible applicants.
 TDA recommends that eligible applicants be placed on the waitlist on a first-come, first-served basis.
 When caseload becomes available - even on a temporary basis - CEs must enroll eligible applicants from the waitlist according to the date the application was received.